I'm a fifth year PhD student at Emory University Department of Mathematics.

 I was a TA for Calculus for Data Science during fall of 2021 and spring of 2022, and graded for the same during fall of 2020 and spring of 2021.

-I led a DRP during this fall 2023 using a textbook from the Journal of Inquiry-Based Learning in Mathematics
+I led a DRP during fall 2023 using a textbook from the Journal of Inquiry-Based Learning in Mathematics

-In the fall of 2022 I was teaching a section of Calculus 1 co-ordinated by Juan Villeta-Garcia.
+In the fall of 2022 I was teaching a section of Calculus 1 coordinated by Juan Villeta-Garcia.
 During this time I developed extra worksheets to give students guided problems from the textbook, and additional problems of my own making.

-In the spring of 2023 I was teaching a section of Calculus 2 co-ordinated by Jim Nagy.
+In the spring of 2023 I was teaching a section of Calculus 2 coordinated by Jim Nagy.
 We were given more agency over the structure of our section, and I expanded the idea of guided problem worksheets I used in the previous semester to a class structured with 40 minutes to 65 minutes of lecture followed by a supervised session for students to work on the worksheets, which included homework on the front, and extra questions on the back.

-In the spring of 2024 I am teaching a section of Calculus 2 that is not coordinated.
+In the spring of 2024 I was teaching a section of Calculus 2 that is not coordinated.
 I endeavored to make my lectures far more engaging, at the cost of reduced time for a supervised session for students to work on the worksheets of the same form as the last semester.

 My favorite two resources for TikZ are 'A very minimal introduction To TikZ' by Jacques Crémer and the full PGF Manual, both of which can be found on the PGF CTAN page.

-Lately I've been enjoying worldbuilding exercises.
+Lately I've been enjoying reading through The Poet's Companion.

-This website was last updated 04/01/2024
+This website was last updated 11/14/2024